icorne/fee-unit-testing-jest-angular/README.md

 You can find the exercises in `./src/app/shared/services`.

 ### 3.3 Components
-Test every component in this application except for the **Admin and App Components**.
+Test every component in this application except for the **Admin Component**.
 Again you will need, spying, mocking and stubbing while dealing with async code as well.
 I suggest to test every component with and without the default generated TestBed configuration to see the difference and to learn both ways of testing.
 In `./src/app/shared/example.component.spec.ts` you can find a default generated setup (including getting services for spying and mocking).